aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

     Commands:
-      cleanworkdir  Clean all content of all output remote folders of calcjobs. gotocomputer  Open a shell and go to the calcjob folder on the computer... inputcat      Show the contents of a file with relative PATH in the raw... inputls       Show the list of files in the directory with relative PATH... outputcat     Show the contents of a file with relative PATH in the... outputls      Show the list of files in the directory with relative PATH... res           Print data from the result output node of a calcjob.
+      cleanworkdir  Clean all content of all output remote folders of calcjobs. gotocomputer  Open a shell and go to the calcjob folder on the computer. inputcat      Show the contents of an input file of a CALCULATION. inputls       Show the list of inputs files for the given CALCULATION. outputcat     Show the contents of an output file of a CALCULATION. outputls      Show the list of output files of the CALCULATION. res           Print data from the result output node of a calcjob.